grafi-tt/sayhisort/README.md

 # SayhiSort

-Fast and portable block merge sort implementation in C++17 inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
+Fast and portable block merge sort implementation written in C++17, inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
 It's in-place, stable and runs in O(N log(N)) wort-case time complexity.
-The performance is similar to `std::stable_sort`.

 The implementation is **purely swap-based**.
 It means **no item is constructed** at runtime.
 Items neither default-constructible nor move-constructible are allowed, as long as they are swappable.
+In contrast, other implementations usually come with fixed-size buffer to cache items.
+Despite the absence of cache, it has **competitive performance**.

-It also care about portability. **No floating point number** is used, and the code is carefully written and tested to avoid overflow in any integer-like type.
+Substantial effort is made for portability and security. **No floating point number** is used, and the code is carefully written and tested to avoid overflow in any integer-like type.
+The code has meticulous comments that clarify mathematical invariants.

 Its name derives from GrailSort, in honor of its auhor [Andrey Astrelin](https://superliminal.com/andrey/biography.html) rest in peace.
 Pronunciation of “say hi” sounds like the Japanese word 「聖杯（せいはい）」, which means grail.

 ## Usage

 It's header-only C++ library, so just including `sayhisort.h` is fine.
-C++17 or later is supported.
 You can also import CMake external project.

 ## Benchmark